-Shawn would like to thank The Old Bike Shop for all of their help and support given to him during the build and his friends and family for all of the donated parts and ongoing support.
+Shawn would like to thank The Old Bike Shop for all of their help and support are given to him during the build and his friends and family for all of the donated parts and ongoing support.
 He would also like to thank his wife, Cheri, for her patience and understanding during this build.
-Lastly, he thanks the ChopCult family for their continual promotion of grass roots garage builders who are pumping out some amazing bikes.
+Lastly, he thanks the ChopCult family for their continued promotion of grassroots garage builders who are pumping out some fantastic bikes.

 Owner name,location: Shawn Burks,Fort Worth, TX

 Engine, year and make, model, modifications: 1978 Harley Shovel

 Tire/wheel size and style: 18” star hub drum break rear 21” Hallcraft hub front

 Favorite thing about this bike: Jockey Shift and overall stance

 Other mods, accessories, cool parts, etc: Really like the handmade shifter lever and the shift knob that my wife gave me.
 The original AMF tanks and bars are also some of my favorite accessories on the bike.